joel-abiodun/hello-world-python/README.md

 # Hello World Program (Python)

 ## Student Information
-- **Name:** Joel Abiodun
+- Name: Joel Abiodun
-- **Matric Number:** 25/18070
+- Matric Number: 25/18070
-- **Department:** Computer Science
+- Department: Computer Science
-- **Institution:** Caleb University
+- Institution: Caleb University

 ---

 ## Assignment Description
-This assignment introduces students to:

-- Basic Python programming
-- Writing and running a simple program
-- Proper documentation using a README file
-- Using GitHub for version control

-The task is to create a **Hello World program in Python** and explain everything about it in this README file.
+This assignment introduces basic Python programming, GitHub usage, and proper documentation using a README file.
+The task is to create a Hello World program in Python and explain every part of it within this README.

 ---

 ## Program Code
-The Python program that prints "Hello, World!" is as follows:

 ```python
 # Hello World Program
 # Author: Joel Abiodun